AzadehJafariML/AzadehJafariML/README.md

 ## Selected research highlights

-- Built the **first decoding analysis of non-human-primate fMRI**, training a custom 3D-CNN to ~65% mean classification accuracy versus a 25% chance baseline, validated with leave-one-subject-out cross-validation and permutation-based significance testing.
+- Built the **first decoding analysis of nonhuman primate fMRI**, training a custom 3D-CNN to ~65% mean classification accuracy versus a 25% chance baseline, validated with leave-one-subject-out cross-validation and permutation-based significance testing.
-- Fine-tuned a **ResNet-50 (DeepLabCut)** for facial-landmark and lip-movement tracking across 90 in-scanner video recordings, reaching >85.7% agreement with manual annotation, then engineered the trajectories into time-locked behavioral regressors.
+- Fine-tuned a **ResNet-50 (DeepLabCut)** for facial landmark and lip movement tracking across 90 in-scanner video recordings, reaching >85.7% agreement with manual annotation, then engineered the trajectories into time-locked behavioral regressors.
 - Developed an **interactive graph-cut segmentation** method matching radiologist ground truth (Dice 89.12%, Hausdorff 1.01 mm) where atlas-based methods could not reach to this accuracy.
 - In medical-device R&D, used **waveform/signal feature analysis** to diagnose instability and cut shockwave pulse-energy variability from ±12–15% down to ±5–7%.